 In the evening it can be chilly and even cold (November-March) in the village.
 It is recommended to bring long pants and a shirt with long sleeves.
 In the months November until March we provide a warm sleeping bag.
 The rest of the year we will supply a clean sheet bag or a light sleeping bag.
 In the village there are mosquito nets, pillows and mattrasses.

 These pictures show how the typical overnight arrangements in a hill tribe village look like.
 Some people have compared it to camping.
 Spending the night in villages is an extraordinary experience, which will pull you out of your comfort zone.
+On this page you can find more information about our home stays.
 For most people who have traveled with us, it has been one of the highlights of their holiday or trip.
 We have dedicated a full page to the food we provide during the trekkings.

 Trekking shoes and boots on Green Trails trekkings

 Here is some practical trekking info about shoes.
 To wear the right trekking shoes is very important.
 If you are not wearing the proper footwear, an easy trek can become a nightmare.
 Don’t wear mountaineering boots.
 They are too heavy, cumbersome, and uncomfortable in a tropical climate.
 We advise comfortable, light waterproof hiking shoes or boots with soles with good grip such as these.

 Wearing good shoes makes all the difference